 How does our PE curriculum support children with SEND?

 The Core Real PE curriculum is a fully inclusive programme that focuses on stage not age.
 Children are encouraged to move through each of the stages at their own pace and secure the skill before moving on.
 All of the activities have been adapted to suit pupils with both physical needs, through the use of special videos, and pupils with social communication needs, through the use of visuals.
-Where a pupil may not be working within the national curriculum, teachers can use physical literacy p-scales to assess their children and decide on next steps.
+The documents below detail some of the ways in which lessons or objectives may be adapted for pupils with SEND and provide a rationale from Real PE.